-Numerator The sum of the number of active library borrowers in the last 3 financial years\
+The sum of the number of active library borrowers in the last 3 financial years

-The sum of the population in the last 3 financial years\
+The sum of the population in the last 3 financial years

-\Note: the figure for each year should be entered separately in the Performance Reporting Template.
+Note: only the current reporting period values are required to be entered, as previous years will pre-populate in the Performance Reporting Template.
 The calculation of the sum is performed by the template.

-Active library borrowers Means a borrower of a library who has borrowed a book or other resource from the library.
+Active library borrowers

+Means a borrower of a library who has borrowed a book or other resource from the library.